TheJelmega/prog-lang/design/README.md

 ```

 Paths in experessions allow for paths with generic arguments specified.
-They are used in various places in expressions and patterns.
+They are used in various places in expressions and patterns, but cannot appear on their own, as they are different from path expressions.

 ### 5.3.3.
 Paths in types [↵](#53-paths-)